deeplearninc/auger-cli/README.md

   # List of features of datetime type
   datetime_features: []

+  # List of time series features, usually one
+  # If provided, when time series preprocessor and models will be used.
+See: https://docs.auger.ai/docs/next/machine-learning/timeseries
+  time_series_features: []

   # Define type of ML models. true for 'classification', false for 'regression'
   classification: true